rwilcox/my-learnings-docs/learning_gradle.md

 May vary based on what language plugin you're using Gradle with

+Note: Gradle handles SNAPSHOT versions of libraries a different way than released libraries: they are marked as changed and only cached for a (defined or default) TTL.

 ## Dependency management

 Can manage dependencies for JVM languages, _plus_ Swift and C++ builds.

 ### and transitive dependency management

+TODO: add to this

+default: highest version number wins

+you can use rich version constraints to control that a bit

 ### and a version catalog